 I am honored to be a part of the Weiland team and connect with the Stanford community as both a queer femme of color and a social justice focused psychologist.
 Throughout my training and career, I have centered intersections of identity and experience, specifically race, gender, sexuality, and trauma.
 I look forward to changing services, systems, and beliefs as the needs of Stanford’s diverse communities and unique individuals continue to shift.
 Through collaborative partnerships across departments, communities, and campus roles, I hope to contribute to a Stanford community where students of all identities thrive.

-projects: student and postdoc trans guide, communications and materials, campus partnerships, Queer Yoga & healing events
+projects: communications and materials, campus partnerships, Queer Yoga & non-Western healing events, Wellness 191 & Wellness 140

 As Vaden Health Center’s Medical director, I am committed to maintaining an environment that welcomes Stanford’s diverse community.
 My involvement with the Weiland Health Initiative allows me to take an active role in refining our services, so we can provide care, support and education to students of all genders and sexual orientations.